Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libjpeg-turbo/README.md

 ### Version 3.2.0 for 26.03

--   Trivial port of the 3.1.3 EasyConfig for 25.09.
+-   Almost trivial port of the 3.1.3 EasyConfig for 25.09.

+-   The same tests that already failed with the clang-based compilers now also fail with the GNU compilers.